rhafer/opencloud/services/auth-machine/README.md

 ## User Impersonation

-When one ocis service is trying to talk to other ocis services, it needs to authenticate itself.
+When one OpenCloud service is trying to talk to other OpenCloud services, it needs to authenticate itself.
 To do so, it will impersonate a user using the `auth-machine` service.
 It will then act on behalf of this user.
 Any action will show up as action of this specific user, which gets visible when e.g. logged in the audit log.

 ## Deprecation